daehee87/lab/web/_pages/home.md

 </div>

 To this end, we analyze system software and develop fuzzing/reverse-engineering platform for finding security bugs (see [Research](research)).
+Most recently, we want to find logic/memory bugs in <u>Kernel, Container, Drone System, Web Application/Server, and so forth</u> for RCE/LPE.
-We work closely with government agencies such as ETRI/NSR.
+We work closely with infosec government agencies including ETRI/NSR.
 Also, we play CTF/Wargame just for fun.

 **Recommended Wargame List**
  - [pwnable.kr](https://pwnable.kr)